Miguel Rojas Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.

-- The Rangers' 3.93 team ERA ranks 10th across all MLB pitching staffs.
+- The Rangers have the 12th-ranked team ERA across all MLB pitching staffs (4.00).

 © 2023 Data Skrive.
 All rights reserved.